fabric/fabric/docs/development.rst

 Branching/Repository Layout
 ===========================

-While Fabric's development methodology isn't set in stone yet, the following items detail how we currently organize the Git repository and expect to perform merges and so forth.
+While Fapric's development methodology isn't set in stone yet, the following items detail how we currently organize the Git repository and expect to perform merges and so forth.
 This will be chiefly of interest to those who wish to follow a specific Git branch instead of released versions, or to any